Configure Ticket Flow

 |---|---|---|---|

-⏰ Note: Ticket threads will automatically close after 7 days of inactivity to keep your channels tidy.
+⏰ Note: Ticket discussions automatically close after 7 days of inactivity to keep your channels tidy.

 Feeling brave?
-Let automation handle Jira ticket closures based on Discord thread closure:
+Let automation handle Jira ticket closures based on Discord discussion closure:

 - Still in Ticket Flow Options, enable "Auto-resolve Jira Ticket on Thread Closure".

-- Once a Discord ticket thread is manually closed (by moderators or automatically due to inactivity), Jira tickets automatically move to a closed state.
+- Once a Discord ticket discussion is manually closed (by moderators or automatically due to inactivity), Jira tickets automatically move to a closed state.

-🤖 Cool tip: This feature uses AI to analyze thread conversations and automatically selects the best resolution reason based on context - saving you from guessing!
+🤖 Cool tip: This feature uses AI to analyze ticket discussion conversations and automatically selects the best resolution reason based on context - saving you from guessing!

 🎯 Best Practices